AkashTTN/MERN-Project/README.md

 ```

 ### Main Features:
-Application has 3 features listed below:
+Application has 5 top level features listed below:
 1. Buzz
 2. Complaints
 3. Resolve
 4. User's Buzz
 5. Requests

-  Email notification for important events are sent to the users email.
+  Email notification for important events are sent to the user's email.

 ### Buzz:
 User can create two categories of buzz
 1. Activity buzz
 2. Lost and found buzz

   Buzz can also include image(s).
   User can delete or edit posts he created.
   User can like/dislike a post.